stangahh/angular-electron-nebular/README.md

 |`npm run electron:linux`| Builds your application and creates an app consumable on linux system |
 |`npm run electron:windows`| On a Windows OS, builds your application and creates an app consumable in windows 32/64 bit systems |
 |`npm run electron:mac`|  On a MAC OS, builds your application and generates a `.app` file of your application that can be run on Mac |

+## TODO

+Check the extra commands gained from ngx-admin work, and add them to this table.

 **This application is optimised.
 Only /dist folder and node dependencies are included in the executable.**